molych/gengiff/README.md

 # gendiff

-Our program compares two configuration files.
+Program compares two configuration files.
 The file comparison result can be displayed in different formats: for example, plain ("flat") or json ("JSON format")
 ```
 Generate diff